-2.4.2.4 CNMI Economic Performance
+2.4.2.3 CNMI Economic Performance

-2.4.2.4.1 CNMI Bottomfish Commercial Participation, Landings, Revenue, Prices
+2.4.2.3.1 CNMI Bottomfish Commercial Participation, Landings, Revenue, Prices

 This section describes trends in commercial pounds sold, revenue, and price for the CNMI bottomfish fishery.
-Figure 10 presents the trends for commercial pounds sold and revenue in the bottomfish fishery (i.e., BMUS from boat-base creel surveys only) from 2004 to 2023, and Figure 11 presents the trend for bottomfish price for the same period.
-Supporting data for Figure 10 and Figure 11 are shown in Table 54.
+Figure 10 presents the trends for commercial pounds sold and revenue in the bottomfish fishery (i.e., BMUS from boat-base creel surveys only) from 2004 to 2024, and Figure 11 presents the trend for bottomfish price for the same period.
+Supporting data for Figure 10 and Figure 11 are shown in Table 52.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

-As shown in Figure 10, the commercial landings of CNMI bottomfish were quite stable except for the recent three years (i.e., 2021, 2022, and 2023).
-Commercial landings and revenue in 2021 and 2022 were much higher compared to the previous years but dropped to 5,313 lb in 2023 from 32,205 lb in 2022.
-The pounds sold were 53% of the total landings in 2023.
-Fish price per pound in 2023 was \$5.38, lower than the price in 2022 (i.e., \$5.61).
+As shown in Figure 10, the commercial landings of CNMI bottomfish were quite stable except for the recent two years (i.e., 2023 and 2024).
+Commercial landings and revenue in 2024 were similar to the previous years.
+The pounds sold seem was higher than the in 2024 probably due to low creel surveys.
+Fish price per pound in 2024 was \$4.98, lower than the price in 2023 (i.e., \$5.36).

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
 The data for pounds sold are collected through "Commercial Sales Receipt Books" Program, while the data for pounds caught are collected through Boat- and Shore-based creel surveys (only "Boat-based Creel Survey" information are included in the SAFE report since the majority of the BMUS were caught by boat fishing trips).
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
-Therefore, the two time series may not move coherently with each other.
+Therefore, the two data series may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealers participating in the Commercial Receipt Books Program, or ratios exceeding 100% could reflect differences between commercially important species present in commercial markets that may not be encountered often in creel surveys.
 In 2014, the ratio of pounds sold to pound caught of BMUS was particularly high, 210%, while the total pounds sold in 2014 were similar to the figures in previous years and the estimated pounds caught were particularly low for 2014.
 Similarly, there is a very large discrepancy in 2018.
-It seems that there could be data quality concerns for the pounds landed estimations in some years.
+It seems that there could be data quality concerns for the pounds landed estimations in some year

 Figure 10.
-Commercial BMUS landings and revenue in the CNMI bottomfish fishery (adjusted to 2023 dollars)
+Commercial BMUS landings and revenue in the CNMI bottomfish fishery (adjusted to 2024 dollars)